by Molly Greene, @mollygreene

 - Scroll down to the bottom left menu and click “Contact us.”

 - In the left menu, click “Pricing & Royalties.”

 - Then click “Price Matching.”

 - In your message, include the title and ASIN of the book, plus links to retail sites where it’s currently free: iTunes, Kobo, Smashwords, whatever.
 Tell them you’re running a free promotion and you need Amazon to price match.

-Important note: A recent article on the Smashwords blog explains the “hard” way to get Amazon to price match, but it also adds – and this is important! – that your book MUST be set to 35% royalty on Amazon or you’ll get a slap on the hand.
+I must add – and this is important! – that your book MUST be set to 35% royalty on Amazon or you’ll get a slap on the hand.

 That’s it, it’s that easy!
 If I’d known the process was actually that simple I might not have joined KDP Select, and if I ever decide to take my books out, at least I’ll know that scheduling promos won’t make me tear out my hair.
 Good luck!